openhab/openhab-addons/bundles/org.openhab.binding.smsmodem/README.md

 var smsAction = actions.get("smsmodem","smsmodem:smsmodembridge:<uid>");
 ```

-Where uid is the Bridge UID of the *smsconversation* thing.
+Where uid is the Bridge UID of the *smsmodembridge* thing.

 Once this action instance is retrieved, you can invoke the 'send' method on it: